aendie/SkyAlmanac-Py3/README.md

 Regarding Moon Data: ".. .." has been added to indicate that the moonrise/moonset event occurs the following day (at the specified latitude).
 If there is no moonrise/moonset for two or more consecutive days, black boxes indicate "moon below horizon"; white boxes indicate "moon above horizon".
 This brings it in line with Nautical Almanacs.
 (Previously they were only displayed when there was no moonrise *and* no moonset on a single day.)

 Correction to Sun Data: "Sun continually above/below horizon" now shown if it applies to both Sunrise and Sunset, or *additionally* to both Civil Twilight Start & End; or *additionally* to both Astronomical Twilight Start & End, i.e. as two, four or six events per day and latitude.
 This brings it in line with Nautical Almanacs.

+&emsp;:smiley:&ensp;SkyAlmanac is now available on DockerHub [here](https://hub.docker.com/repository/docker/aendie/skyalmanac).&ensp;:smiley:

+The DockerHub image contains a Linux-based OS, TeX Live, the application code, and third party Python imports (including the astronomical libraries).
+It can be executed "in a container" on Windows 10 Pro, macOS or a Linux-based OS.

 ## Requirements